yuyang0/shuke/readme.md

 and prepare the running environment.
 ### buid

+1. clone source code: `git clone --recursive https://github.com/yuyang0/shuke.git`
-1. build dpdk, shuke is only tested on dpdk-17.05.1. if you use linux x86-64, you can run `bash 3rd/dpdk-stable-<version>/usertools/dpdk-setup.sh`, then perform the following instructions.
+2. build dpdk, shuke is only tested on dpdk-17.05.2. if you use linux x86-64, you can run `bash 3rd/dpdk/usertools/dpdk-setup.sh`, then perform the following instructions.
     + press `[12]` to compile dpdk for linux x86-64 target.
     + press `[15]` to insert UIO
     + press `[17]` to insert KNI